-- We're always happy to accept cheques. - Scan them using our app (limits apply) or you can drop them into one of our Stores.
-Using our app is cheaper than in Store - see our Tariff for details. - If you do it on a working day (Monday to Friday and not a bank holiday), it'll start to earn interest by the end of the next working day.
-The money's then available to spend. - If it's paid in on a weekend or bank holiday, it'll be two working days before the money starts to earn interest and can be spent. - If a cheque is returned to us unpaid, we'll let you know.
+- We're always happy to accept cheques. - Scan them using our app (limits apply) or you can drop them into one of our Stores. - You might pay a cheque in on a working day (Mon to Fri, not a Bank Holiday).
+If you do.
+It'll start earning interest and the money will be available to spend by the end of the next working day. - If it's paid in on a weekend or bank holiday, it'll be two working days before the money starts to earn interest and can be spent. - Or, you can pay it in at the Post Office using a Bank Giro Credit slip. - It'll take up to three extra working days to get your money and earn interest. - If a cheque is returned to us unpaid, we'll let you know.
 If it's already been paid into your account, we'll take the money back and you won't earn interest on that money.

 When you operate your account, you're confirming that the money in it belongs to you.
 We might ask you to confirm that in writing sometimes.
-You can't use the money in the account as security, or assign it to someone else, unless we agree.
+You can't use the money in the account as security, or assign it to someone else, unless we agree (this doesn't apply to Professional Firms Client Accounts).